denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 Repository-wide specifications and configurations are stored in a `ddr` repo that will be installed below.

-Most settings are in `/etc/ddr/ddr.cfg`.
-Settings in `/etc/ddr/local.cfg` will override settings in `/etc/ddr/ddr.cfg`, so `local.cfg` may be used to customize your setup.
-These files are shared by `ddr-local`, `ddr-cmdln`, and `ddr-public`.
+Most settings are in `/etc/ddr/ddrlocal.cfg`.
+Settings in `/etc/ddr/ddrlocal-local.cfg` will override settings in `/etc/ddr/ddrlocal.cfg`, so `ddrlocal-local.cfg` may be used to customize your setup.
+These files are shared by `ddr-local` and `ddr-cmdln`.

-Settings specific to Django are in `/usr/local/src/ddr-public/ddrpublic/ddrpublic/settings.py`.
+Settings specific to Django are in `/opt/ddr-local/ddrlocal/ddrlocal/settings.py`.

 If this will be a stand-alone workstation or if you are using a Qumulo-style NFS and this machine will be the one to run the background indexing processes, run the following to set up and start the background process.::